danihak/FormSetu-MVP/docs/TECHNICAL_RFC.md

 **Current state:** Every department that wants voice-enabled form filling must build the entire logic from scratch.
 Pehchan (Rajasthan) did it for birth/death certificates.
 GHMC (Hyderabad) is doing it for grievances.
 Each is a silo.

-**Proposed:** An open-source building block — a form schema standard + conversation engine + validator library — that any department can plug into VoicERA/BHASHINI to voice-enable their forms in days instead of months.
+**Proposed:** An open-source building block — a form schema standard + conversation engine + validator library — that any department can plug into Open Source Voice Adapter to voice-enable their forms in days instead of months.

 ---